md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/docs/training_pipeline.md

 # Training Pipeline

-This document describes the modular training workflow for the **Generalizable Ensemble Deep Learning for Skin Lesion Classification** project.
+This document describes the modular training workflow for the **Generalizable Ensemble Deep Learning for Skin Lesion Classification: Internal and External Validation on HAM10000 and ISIC 2019** project.
 The implementation emphasizes reproducibility, transferability, and cross-architecture comparison.

 ---